The Hunchback of Notre Dame (1996 film): Box office

-The Hunchback of Notre Dame grossed $21.3 million during its opening weekend, ranking second place at the box office behind Eraser.
+The Hunchback of Notre Dame grossed $21.3 million during its opening weekend, ranking in second place at the box office behind Arnold Schwarzenegger's Eraser.
+At the time, both Warner Bros. and Disney already had big summer hits with Twister and The Rock respectively.
 In a new box office strategy, Disney also included ticket sales which were sold from Disney Stores nationwide, which added about $1 million to the box office numbers.
 However, the film had earned slightly less when compared to Pocahontas, which had grossed $29 million the year previous.
-Buena Vista Pictures Distribution president Dick Cook defended the results claiming it was comparable to Beauty and the Beast (1991), which opened in half as many theaters, and grossed about $9 million.
+Buena Vista Pictures Distribution president Dick Cook defended the results, claiming it was comparable to Beauty and the Beast (1991), which opened in half as many theaters, and grossed about $9 million.
+In its second weekend, The Hunchback of Notre Dame dropped into third place behind The Nutty Professor and Eraser with a 32% decline, but it still made a total $14.3 million and outgrossed another Demi Moore film, Striptease.

+In France, the film collected an opening gross of $6.5 million within its first five days of release, which was the country's third-highest opening of 1996, after Mission: Impossible and Independence Day.

-The film ultimately grossed just over $100.1 million domestically.
+Ultimately, the film grossed just over $100.1 million domestically.
 In foreign markets, by December 1996, the film became the fifteenth film that year to gross over $100 million, and went on to accumulate $225.2 million, surpassing Pocahontas' $204.5 million international gross.
 Worldwide, The Hunchback of Notre Dame grossed over $325.3 million, making it the fifth highest-grossing film of 1996.